Attack on a "top manta" hub in Lleida that distributed worldwide

 Three times as many items seized as last year

-Finally, apart from Operation Kermel in Lleida, this summer two large devices against the top manta have also been organized in Catalonia. warehouses.
+Finally, apart from Operation Kermel in Lleida, this summer two large operations against the blanket top in Catalonia.
+One of them was the Pilucas operation carried out in mid-June in Salou, with dozens of searches in homes and warehouses.
 An action that sparked a demonstration by street vendors in the municipality itself against the police action.
 The second was Operation Mocop, carried out primarily in Roses, where several homes and businesses were searched.
 34,000 items and 774 logos for printing garments worth €4 million were found.